princeton-vl/InFlux/docs/README_download_synth.md

 For complete modality descriptions, array shapes, and coordinate conventions, see the [InFlux-Synth dataset card](https://huggingface.co/datasets/princeton-vl/InFlux-Synth).

-## Verify a Fully Extracted Release
+## Check a Fully Extracted Release

 After extracting the complete release, generate a completeness report using: